Multidimensional minimum-work control of a 2D Ising model: Conclusion

 \section{Conclusion}

-We have closely studied protocols designed to minimize work in driving magnetization inversion of a 2D Ising model, uncovering principles of multidimensional control that reduce work relative to one-dimensional protocols.
-Designed multidimensional protocols take advantage of their more flexible control to avoid control-parameter regions of high friction (Fig.~\ref{fig:2D_MWCP_friction_surface}a), decorrelate spins (Fig.~\ref{fig:spin_covariance}), flatten the energy landscape thereby boosting the population in configurations with high internal energy (Fig.~\ref{fig:protocol_eqm}), and heterogeneously input and extract work in concert with system relaxation timescales (Fig.~\ref{fig:work_power_protocol}).
+We have closely studied protocols designed to minimize work in driving magnetization inversion of a 2D Ising model, uncovering {\ML physically intuitive} principles of multidimensional control that reduce work relative to one-dimensional protocols. {\ML We characterize in detail the differences between naive, time-optimized, and fully optimized protocols and analyze the energetic and temporal aspects of the fully optimized protocols that significantly improve their performance relative to one-dimensional protocols.} Designed multidimensional protocols take advantage of their more flexible control to avoid control-parameter regions of high friction (Fig.~\ref{fig:2D_MWCP_friction_surface} {\ML, also seen in Refs.~\cite{Rotskoff2015} and~\cite{Gingrich2016} }), decorrelate spins (Fig.~\ref{fig:spin_covariance} ), flatten the energy landscape thereby boosting the population in configurations with high internal energy (Fig.~\ref{fig:protocol_eqm} ), and heterogeneously input and extract work in concert with system relaxation timescales (Fig.~\ref{fig:work_power_protocol}).
 This drives the system along a fast-relaxing path connecting the configuration endpoints, keeping the system closer to equilibrium and reducing resistance and hence work.
 It would be interesting to study multidimensional control in other model systems to critically assess the generality of these proposed design principles.